nfb77/nfb77.github.io/README.md

       <a href="https://github.com/nfb77" target="_blank">GitHub</a> &nbsp;&nbsp;
     </p>

     <p>Broadly, my research investigates how various market structures and interventions effect economic inequalities at both the local and global scale.
-I have worked under the mentorship of both <a href="https://sites.google.com/view/karimnchare/accueil" class="plain-link" target="_blank">Dr. Karim Nchare</a> (<a href="https://as.vanderbilt.edu/economics/" class="plain-link" target="_blank">VU Economics</a>) and <a href="https://scholar.google.com/citations?user=0uUc8-cAAAAJ&hl=en" class="plain-link" target="_blank">Dr. Richard Lloyd</a> (<a href="https://as.vanderbilt.edu/sociology/" class="plain-link" target="_blank">VU Sociology</a>) researching housing inequality in Nashville and post-colonial trade patterns in west Africa.</p>
+I have worked under the mentorship of both <a href="https://sites.google.com/view/karimnchare/accueil" target="_blank">Dr. Karim Nchare</a> (<a href="https://as.vanderbilt.edu/economics/" class="plain-link" target="_blank">VU Economics</a>) and <a href="https://scholar.google.com/citations?user=0uUc8-cAAAAJ&hl=en" target="_blank">Dr. Richard Lloyd</a> (<a href="https://as.vanderbilt.edu/sociology/" class="plain-link" target="_blank">VU Sociology</a>) researching housing inequality in Nashville and post-colonial trade patterns in west Africa.</p>

     <p>In my honors thesis, I applied causal inference methods from econometrics, taking advantage of a quasi-experimental policy design to estimate heterogeneous market segment <a href="https://nfb77.github.io/Files/URTPN.pdf" target="_blank">effects of upzoning on housing prices in Nashville</a>.
 In another strand of research, I analyzed trade relationships between Portugal and its former African colonies from 1960–2022, providing <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4874987" target="_blank">quantitative evidence for the persistence of colonial commodity dependence</a> and natural resource exploitation.</p>